 How many CCJs you've had

 If your CCJ has been a one-off, you’ll seem like less of a risk than if you have a pattern of county court judgements.
 Specialist lenders have an upper limit of the amount of CCJs they’ll accept.
-For example, specialist lender Vida Homeloans will consider you if you have CCJs, but they’ll only consider you with a maximum of four CCJs.

 If your CCJ has been satisfied